LREGS/led_climbing_board/README.md

 I have a number of issues already in the repo, please feel free to fork and send a PR.

 If you want to chat about contributing then feel free to message me on here, william-cullum@hotmail.co.uk, or discord William#7401

+# How it Works
+I'm going to try and briefly explain the basic running of the appliction.

+main.py is the entry point for the application.
+This is a child of a QMainWindow which is the framework for building the application interface.
+It also intitalized the Database, builds the tables etc.

+The MainWidget is main widget which controls and orchestrates all the other widgets (the climbing board, forms, table etc).
+Unfortunately, I did not know what a class was when I wrote this app, let alone MVC architecture so please don't expect any facny architecture or design patters in this codebase.
+The MainWidget is a child of a QWidget and accepts, the parameters for the MainWidget are the database connections initalized in main.py.

+Within the MainWidget,I have initalized all the child widgets of the application (board, forms etc) and control the database connections going to each widget.
+The MainWidget contains the logic for the following operations:
+- Creating a climb
+- Get saved route from databse
+- Dispalying route (in app, and also sending http request to the server)
+- Other ui controls (default views etc)

+Another key component is the BoardWidget.
+The boardwidget is created from a UI file from within QDesigner.
+This displays the image of the climbing board, and controls the buttons for the climbing holds.

+All the other form based widgets are more than self explanatory.

+User Accounts: There is user accounts in it at the moment but it is very much as WIP.
+You can make a login, and login, but I have no proper functionality for tracking who is logged in and what it means for assigning who set the route etc.

+Database: I have three tables in my database: users, climb history, and climbs.
+My plan for the database is to keep track of everytime a user clicks a climb so you can use it as some kind of training log to keep track of projects and ticked off climbs etc.